temporalio/documentation/docs/application-development/foundations.md

 ## Run Worker Processes

 The [Worker Process](/next/workers#worker-process) is where Workflow Functions and Activity Functions are executed.

-Each [Worker Entity](/next/workers#worker-entity) in the Worker Process must register the exact Workflow Types and Activity Types it may execute.
+- Each [Worker Entity](/next/workers#worker-entity) in the Worker Process must register the exact Workflow Types and Activity Types it may execute.
-Each Worker Entity must also associate itself with exactly one [Task Queue](/next/tasks#task-queues).
+- Each Worker Entity must also associate itself with exactly one [Task Queue](/next/tasks#task-queues).
-Each Worker Entity polling the same Task Queue must be registered with the same Workflow Types and Activity Types.
+- Each Worker Entity polling the same Task Queue must be registered with the same Workflow Types and Activity Types.

 A [Worker Entity](/next/workers#worker-entity) is the component within a Worker Process that listens to a specific Task Queue.

 Although multiple Worker Entities can be in a single Worker Process, a single Worker Entity Worker Process may be perfectly sufficient.
 For more information, see the [Worker tuning guide](/operation/how-to-tune-workers).

 A Worker Entity contains both a Workflow Worker and an Activity Worker so that it can make progress for either a Workflow Execution or an Activity Execution.
+In other words:

+- An Activity Worker must be able to handle all the Activities on that Queue.
+- A Workflow Worker must be able to handle all the Workflows on that Queue.

+So that all are registered by the Worker.

 <Tabs
 defaultValue="go"